The House is on summer break, scheduled to return Sept. 15

 Garnett Genuis Conservative Sherwood Park—Fort Saskatchewan, AB

-The bill would add political belief and activity as prohibited grounds of discrimination in the Canadian Human Rights Act.
-The petitioners ask the House to support Bill C-257.
+Bill C-257 would add political belief and activity as prohibited grounds of discrimination within the Canadian Human Rights Act.
+Petitioners ask the House to support Bill C-257, which bans discrimination on the basis of political belief or activity.
+They want to see the House act to defend the rights of Canadians to peacefully express their political opinions.

 Freedom of Political ExpressionPetitionsRoutine Proceedings